Red-engage logo

 "Suggest [number] ideas for [task definition], but be creative and avoid the most common examples."

-ChatGPT is wonderful as a brainstorming assistant, but it has the annoying habit of providing the same obvious suggestions.
+ChatGPT's brainstorming default tends toward obvious suggestions.
 By adding "be creative and avoid the most common examples" to the prompt, you let ChatGPT know you're only looking for truly unique ideas.

 Compare ChatGPT's response when you use a generic brainstorming prompt versus the non-obvious prompt: